-What if you have higher than average business customer acquisition costs due to expensive fees for marketing and advertising?
+What if you have higher than business customer acquisition costs due to expensive fees for marketing and advertising?

-- TikTok’s CPM (cost per thousand) has increased 185% year over year, averaging USD $9.40/CPM.
+- TikTok’s CPM (expense per thousand) has increased 185% year over year, averaging USD $9.40/CPM for businesses.

 Examples of Earned Media:

-- Social Media Marketing customer acquisition.
+- Social Media Marketing.

-- Digital PR customer acquisition.
+- Digital PR.

-- Traditional PR customer acquisition.
+- Traditional PR.

-- Content Marketing customer acquisition.
+- Content Marketing.

-- Video Marketing customer acquisition.
+- Video Marketing.